DH

 docker compose up --build -d

 Check if FastAPI is running by opening http://localhost:8001/docs in your browser.
+You should see the interactive Swagger UI with the /health endpoint listed.

 4. Set Up Next.js Frontend